What are my rights?

 If you want to prune or remove a tree, check with your municipality about the laws that apply to you.
 Call 3-1-1, contact your local municipality directly, or check your local municipality’s website.

 On CivicInfo BC, you can search across local government websites province-wide to find local bylaws relating to trees in your community.
-In the search box, type in “tree bylaw [community name].”
+In the search box, type in tree bylaw and the name of your community.
+For example, to find a tree bylaw for Surrey, you could type tree bylaw surrey.

 Where to plant a tree in your yard